RubixML/ML/docs/ranks-features.md

 # Ranks Features
 The Ranks Features interface is for learners that can determine the importances of the features used to train them.
-Low importance is given to feature columns that do not contribute significantly to the prediction whereas high importance indicates that the feature is more influential.
+Low importance is given to feature columns that do not contribute significantly in the model whereas high importance indicates that the feature is more influential.

 ### Feature Importances
 Return the normalized importance scores of each feature column of the training set: